BarryNolte/PyBld/README.md

     Tprint-->Tprint1;
     Tlink-->Tprint1;

+* Fix the story on colors, colorama is a bit... much
 * single items vs. lists of items (can we make a list of one and have it make sense)
 * Make Shell* run a list of proc's that can be joined later
   * Shell - return pass/fail, return code, output text